-There is nothing more classic than a white dress shirt.
+There is nothing more classic than a white dress shirt in a poplin or broadcloth fabric.
 When it comes to pairing it with a tie, you can take the safe route and pair it with a plain and basic color.
 Red and blue can sometimes give a more political feel so be sure to check out the other colors on the spectrum when matching the rest of your outfit.

 Don’t be afraid to flair it up a little with a patterned tie as well.
 A plain white shirt is just begging for some diversity and you can easily answer that with subtly patterned pieces.
 Nimble Made has a quality and affordable white dress shirt and a nice collection of ties to pair it with.

 A light blue shirt also opens up more versatile options, whilst still remaining colorful.
 Sometimes white may be too plain and a sky blue color can still give you simple, but effective options.
 When it comes to light colors, it is important to strive for darker colors when it comes to your tie choice.
 This is because using opposite tones in your colors will help balance everything out.
 Here's a full guide of light blue and dark blue dress shirts to consider.

 Black is another one of those timeless colors that can be paired with virtually any color if need be.
 To get the absolute most out of the plain, black dress shirt, pair it with a color that is on the same tonal ground as black.